If your child has asthma, you probably understand triggers — those substances or activities that bring on breathing problems.

 - nitrogen dioxide

 Using a color-coded system, the Air Quality Index indicates when air quality is dangerous.
-Green or yellow are acceptable colors, and orange, purple, or maroon mean people with asthma should limit their time outdoors.
+Green or yellow are acceptable colors; orange, purple, or maroon mean people with asthma should limit their time outdoors.

 The Air Quality Index varies from season to season, from day to day, and even from morning to evening.
 In cities larger than 350,000 people, state and local agencies are required to report the index to the public daily.
-But many smaller communities also report the Air Quality Index.
+But many smaller communities also report the AQI.
 In many places, the next day's index is reported, so you can make plans.

 You can get Air Quality Index information:

 - in the newspaper

 On days when air quality is poor, run the air conditioning and limit your child's time outside.
 Plan any outdoor activities for early in the day — when air quality tends to be better — and avoid spending time in areas with a lot of traffic.